twitter-archive/kestrel/docs/guide.md

 preserved as an item is moved from queue to queue, until it's successfully confirmed, so if you set `puntManyErrorsCount` to 50, an item will have to be aborted 50 times in a row before it will be moved to this trouble queue.

+A complete setup, with a retry queue and a queue of permanently-failed jobs, would have the above configuration plus:

+- On the `jobs` queue, set `puntManyErrorsCount` to the maximum error count.
+- On the `jobs` queue, set `puntManyErrorsToQueue` to `failed_jobs`.

 Of course, if you want, you can set up the trouble queue to expire items back into the original queue after an expiration time, just like in the